benmccallum/blip/README.md

 ## Roadmap

 - Include a web accessibility test.
-Find a free one and use it, or host [AATT by paypal](https://github.com/paypal/AATT) somewhere and use that...
+Find a free one and use it, or perhaps use [AATT by paypal](https://github.com/paypal/AATT).